Sonia Anand: Early life and education

 Anand was born in 1968 to Indian immigrant parents in Kentville, Nova Scotia, Canada.
-Her parents were both physicians; her mother Saroj D. Ram (now deceased) was an anesthesiologist, and her father S.V.
-(Andy) Anand (passed away on October 3, 2022) was a general surgeon.
-Her father was from Tamil Nadu and her mother was from Punjab.
-She has two older sisters, Gita Anand who is an employment lawyer in Toronto, and Anita, who is a lawyer and politician.
+Her parents were both physicians; her mother Saroj D. Ram was an anesthesiologist and a poet, and her father S.V.
+(Andy) Anand was a general surgeon and artist.
+Her father was from Yangon, Myanmar, and her mother was from Punjab.
+Her grandfather was V. A. Sundaram, an activist in the Indian Independence movement, and an associate of Mahatma Gandhi, a confidant of Madan Mohan Malaviya.
+She has two older sisters, Gita Anand, an employment lawyer in Toronto, and Anita Anand, a lawyer and politician.
 Anand received her medical degree from McMaster University in 1992 and completed her training and fellowship in internal medicine at the same institution.

 Career

+Following her fellowship, Anand completed additional training in thrombosis at McMaster and spent a year at the Brigham and Women's Hospital in Boston completing a vascular medicine fellowship.
+Concurrent with this clinical training Dr. Anand completed her master's degree and PhD in health research methodology.